 Italians might cringe in horror to hear it, but the noodle originally comes from Asia.
 In 2005, archaeologists discovered what they believe to be the oldest bowl of noodles on record, dating back some 4,000 years.
 (No word yet on what type of sauce they were dressed with.)
-The point being that sometimes a box of fettuccine is just as appropriate for an Asian-inspired meal as it is for an Italian repast.
-Think of this as a salad, with the noodles sitting in for lettuce.
-Add some protein and as many or as few vegetables as you like, and toss the whole package with a light but powerful dressing.
-It’s the culmination of four millennia of noodle knowledge.
-(Well, maybe not, but it’s awfully tasty.)
+The point being that sometimes, a box of fettuccine is just as appropriate for an Asian-inspired meal as it is for an Italian repast.
+Think of this meal as a salad, with the noodles standing in for lettuce.
+Add in some protein and as many—or as few—vegetables as you like, and toss the whole package with a light but powerful dressing, and there you have it: It’s the culmination of four millennia of noodle knowledge!
+(Well, maybe not, but this sesame noodles recipe is awfully tasty.)

 6 oz whole-wheat fettuccine